-Additionally, something as simple as changing your packaging can have a huge impact.
+Additionally, something as simple as changing your packaging can actually have a huge impact.
 Considering that unboxing videos have become so popular, there is no doubt that packaging can easily be included as an element of your brand image.

 You might want to write up a description of who your typical customer is (aka customer persona).
 This should include basic stuff like their age and gender, but go deeper and see what their core values are, along with their shopping habits, their income, their music tastes, their fears, and their desires.

 This will help you connect with them in your advertising and focus in on them when creating your paid and organic social media campaigns.

 You might think that product descriptions aren’t very important.
 You could just copy and paste some text from the manufacturer’s website because people don’t really read it much anyway, right?

 Wrong!
 Even if they don’t really read it, Google will see it as original content, helping you in your search result rankings.

 Besides that, some people do take the time to read it.
 Similarly to branding, this is an opportunity to speak to the core of your customer.
 Use the lingo that your customers use and take the opportunity to display your brand's identity.

 If you sell popular products, there’s a chance someone else is selling it, too.
 Focussing in on the right aspects that can differentiate you from your competition is vital.
 Trusted Shops can really help with some of these elements.
 For example, if your customer service is something you take pride in, a review system like the one from Trusted Shops can help spread the word.